qccomputerso/socs_web/README.md

 # Socs_Web
-This is a combination of the previous two version of websites
+This is a combination of the previous two version of websites.